TimHam0304/nextjs-pokedex-project/README.md

 ### Folder structure

 This project uses the next.js app router.
-Therefore route structure and route names are based on the folder structure and folder names
+Therefore route structure and route names are based on the folder structure and folder names.

-Folders for routing are: list, paginatedPokedex, pokedex, pokemon
+folders:

-other folders:
+- (pages): Route Group folder for all pages (list, paginatedPokedex, pokedex, pokemon) expect for the home page
 - actions: all data fetching functions
 - assets: svg assets
 - components: react components sorted by the place they are used in